 But here's the thing—to begin, we must assume that the reader is ready to say "Who cares?!?" to whatever we publish.

 Your blog post?
 Who cares?!?

 Your email?
 Who cares?!?

-And against THAT backdrop, we write to MAKE them care.
+And against THAT backdrop, we write to MAKE people care.

 We write to show them, tell them, why what they're about to read is important to THEM, in their worlds, in their lives.

-When you accomplish that task, you've won a large part of the battle.
+When you accomplish that task, you've won a large part of the thought-leadership writing battle.